 - Group fitness classes are available to all recreation center members for a very small fee.
 From spinning to ballet, intense abdominal workouts to yoga, there’s something for everyone.

-- Challenge Course programming offers the opportunity to participate in team building activities to accomplish individual and group goals on both low-ropes elements and a state-of-the-art high challenge course.
+- Challenge Course programming offers the opportunity to participate in team building activities to accomplish individual and group goals on both low-ropes elements and a state-of-the-art high challenge course for low-cost fee.
 Our staff will provide everything your group needs to successfully participate in the challenge course experience, including equipment and instruction, as well as a pre-event meeting to determine your group’s specific needs.

 Student Medical and Counseling Clinic

-Students registered for 6 or more credits pay a mandatory health and counseling fee (5 or more credits for summer session) and are thereby eligible for services.
-The clinic bills insurance for the initial medical appointment and any ancillary charges for (e.g., labs, x-rays, etc.).
-More information on appointments can be found at; www.cwu.edu/medical-counseling/your-first-appointment Students without insurance coverage can contact the clinic for assistance in applying for coverage or available academic healthcare plans.
-There are no charges for counseling services.
+Students registered for 6 or more credits pay a health and counseling fee (5 or more credits for summer session) and are thereby eligible for services.
+The Clinic bills insurance for the initial medical appointment.
+If you do not have insurance, your student account will be billed $50.
+There is no charge for all follow-up office visits.
+There will be charges for any ancillary services provided (e.g., labs, x-rays, etc.).
+More information on appointments can be found at: www.cwu.edu/medical-counseling/your-first-appointment.
+All counseling services are provided free of charge.

 Services are offered at the Medical and Counseling Clinic building (southeast corner of the campus).
-The clinic hours are 8 a.m. to 5 p.m.
+The Clinic hours are 8 a.m. to 5 p.m.
 Monday through Friday.
 Summer hours are 8 a.m. to noon and 1 p.m. to 3 p.m. when classes are in session.
 The Clinic is closed on weekends, holidays and during academic breaks.
-When the Clinic is not open, emergency medical services are available at Kittitas Valley Community Healthcare.
+When the Clinic is closed, emergency medical services are available at Kittitas Valley Community Healthcare.
 The cost of hospital care is at the student’s expense.
-Appointments are available through the patient portal at the clinic’s website or can be made by phone from Monday through Friday 7:30 a.m. to 5:00 p.m.
-Students have access to the online portal to find appointments that work best with their schedules.
+Medical appointments are available through the patient portal at the Clinic’s website or can be made by phone (509-963-1881), Monday through Friday.
+It is imperative that you log onto the student portal and complete the required forms prior to your first medical appointment.

 CWU Testing Services is an NCTA certified Testing Center.
 Testing Services provides support to CWU students, faculty, and staff, as well as the central Washington community.